sensu/sensu-docs/content/sensu-go/5.16/api/events.md

 ### `/events` (PUT)

-The `/events` API endpoint provides HTTP PUT access to create an event and send it to the Sensu pipeline.
+The `/events` API endpoint provides HTTP PUT access to update an event and send it to the Sensu pipeline.

 #### EXAMPLE {#events-put-example}